How does Radix work differ from traditional psychotherapy?

 Create boundaries that define you to yourself, your relationships, and the world.

-Contain feelings that might overwhelm you, until they can be expressed at an appropriate time in an appropriate manner.
+Reduce or contain feelings that might overwhelm you, until they can be expressed at an appropriate time in an appropriate manner.

 Strengthen your ego, your sense of and your experience of self.